alexrhowe/APOLLO/README.md

 Public Beta Release: 17 July 2020

-NOTE: this public beta is generally stable for the cases described below, but development is ongoing.
+NOTE: this public beta is generally stable for the cases described in Section 2, but development is ongoing.
 Expect a major overhaul with v0.11 in Q3 2020.

+Molecular cross section files are not included with this release due to memory constraints.
+Please contact the developer at alex.r.howe@nasa.gov for more information, or build your own based on the format described in Section 8.

 Alex R. Howe